raphiz/seriesbutler/README.md

 ## What's next

-* Refactor tests to make use of fixtures (combined with parameterized)
+* There are some TODOs in the code to be resolved
-* Support for more sites
+* Support more sites
 * Prefere links that have a good quality declared (eg. HD or 10/10 video)
-* Improve performance with the help of generators...
+* Improve performance